Illustration of a skinny guy who's worried about diabetes and insulin resistance while bulking up.

 Whenever we talk about how carbohydrates can be good for building muscle, we get comments from people worried that if they eat too many carbs, they’ll produce too much insulin, and their bodies will become desensitized to it, causing insulin resistance and potentially even leading to diabetes.
 Can that happen?

-The other concern is that bulking means eating in a calorie surplus to intentionally gain weight.
+The other concern is that bulking means eating in a calorie surplus to gain weight intentionally.
 Can that calorie surplus cause insulin resistance?

-The first thing I did was reach out to Dr. Karl Nadolsky, an endocrinologist who specializes in diseases like diabetes.
-Then, I reached out to Danny Lennon, a nutritionist on the Advisory Board of the Sports Nutrition Association.
-I asked them both the same question: Should skinny and skinny-fat people be worried about eating too many carbs while bulking?
+I reached out to Dr. Karl Nadolsky, an endocrinologist who specializes in diseases like diabetes, and Danny Lennon, a nutritionist on the Advisory Board of the Sports Nutrition Association.
+I asked them if skinny and skinny-fat people should worry about eating too many carbs while bulking.
 Could that lead to insulin resistance and diabetes?

 Their answers surprised me.